JoshuaAdrianJones/JoshuaAdrianJones/README.md

-## Hi there 👋 I'm Joshua, I'm a fully remote tech worker based in the UK
+## Hi there 👋 I'm Joshua, I'm a developer based in the UK

 ### 🔭 I’m currently working on ...